Spinal cord stimulation

 - Persistent pain at the electrode or stimulator site

-- Seroma at the implant site
+- A pocket of clear fluid (seroma) at the implant site

 - Lead migration, which can result in changes in stimulation and reduction in pain relief

-- Allergic or rejection response to implant materials
+- Allergic response to implant materials

 - Generator migration and/or local skin erosion